PAGASA: Northeast monsoon affecting the country

 (Eagle News)–The northeast monsoon is affecting the country.

-According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, as a result, Quezon, Bicol Region, Eastern Visayas, Caraga and Davao Oriental will have cloudy skies with light rains.
+According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, as a result, Cagayan Valley, Cordillera Administrative Region, Aurora, Quezon, Bicol Region, and Eastern Visayas will have cloudy skies with light rains.

-Metro Manila and the rest of the country will have partly cloudy to cloudy skies with isolated light rains.
+Metro Manila and the rest of Luzon and Visayas will have partly cloudy to cloudy skies with isolated light rains.

+Caraga and Davao Region, meanwhile, will have cloudy skies with scattered rain showers and thunderstorms due to the trough of a low pressure area.

 According to the weather bureau,